WatsonDataPlatform/E2ELab/businessanalyst/Readme.md

  > <img src="./media/image25.png" />

-21. Just drag and drop “Gender” from the data tray below to the “Multiplier” data slot.
+21. Click on the "Multipler" option at the bottom right and choose "Gender".
+Also make sure your "Multiplier Mode" is set to "Horizontal".

  > <img src="./media/image26.png" />